-Maps 4.102 and 4.103 delineate the locations of HVAs and SGRAs respectively in South Huron.
+Maps 4.SH.HVA and 4.SH.SGRA delineate the locations of HVAs and SGRAs respectively in South Huron.
 The HVA areas are scattered throughout the municipality but are more abundant on the eastern portion.
 Bands of SGRAs run parallel to the shoreline.
-The vulnerability score for all HVAs is 6, while SGRAs can have a vulnerability score of 6, 4 or 2.
+The vulnerability score for all HVAs is 6, while SGRAs are not assigned a score.